berkeleyGamedev/DecalWebsite/pages/labs/lab1/lab1.md

 ### Hierarchy and Inspector

 The Hierarchy window contains all of the GameObjects that are currently being used in a scene.
 GameObjects are the basic building components in Unity.
 Every object you see is basically some sort of GameObject, and each GameObject can have extra components and scripts attached to it, giving each of them their own unique properties and behaviors.
-Right now, your Hierarchy should only have the Main Camera.
+Right now, your Hierarchy should only have the Main Camera and Global Light 2D GameObjects.

 The Inspector window allows you to view and edit the properties and components of GameObjects.
 If you click on a GameObject in the Hierarchy window, you can see all of the components currently attached to the GameObject.
 The Main Camera should have the fields for Transform, Camera, and Audio Listener.